Skip to main content

 Child's colorful block letters that spell out DAF

 When someone makes a gift to MCF to create a donor advised fund, but never recommends distributions from that fund, those gifts are not helping make a difference.
-So, in 2020, MCF’s Board of Governors adopted a Fund Activity Policy that provides guidelines on how frequently donor advised funds must make distributions.
+So MCF’s Board of Governors adopted a Fund Activity Policy that provides guidelines on how frequently donor advised funds must make distributions.
 This policy ensures that donor advised funds remain active in supporting charitable needs in our community and enables MCF to remain in compliance with the National Standards for Community Foundations.

 Generally, MCF considers a donor advised fund active when the fundholder is recommending regular distributions or is communicating with MCF about their plans for distributions.
-If you have a donor advised fund, Examples of activities that keep a fund active include:
+If you have a donor advised fund, examples of activities that keep a fund active include:

-• Developing a giving plan.
+• Developing a long-term giving plan.
 You may want to defer recommending distributions while working with MCF staff to develop a giving plan to meet your specific philanthropic goals.
 Options for giving plans include:

 • Next Generation Giving Plan – If you want to involve your children or grandchildren in your philanthropy, you might want to create a plan that will let you build the fund balance by making gifts during your lifetime and defer recommending distributions so you can leave a charitable legacy for the next generation to advise.

-• Special Project Giving Plan – If you are planning to recommend a larger grant or series of grants for a specific project, you can set up a special project giving plan to defer making distributions for a time.
+• Special Project Giving Plan.
+If you are planning to recommend a larger grant or series of grants for a specific project, you can set up a special project giving plan to defer making distributions for a time.

 In this way, MCF can ensure that these charitable funds continue to enhance the common good in our community.
 You can find our Fund Activity Policy here.